guillaumedelaloy/Churn_analysis/README.md

 ## Weaknesses of this dataset

-The overall quality of the data is good but here are some improvements we could have:
+The overall quality of the data is good but here are some ways of improvement:

 1: The size of the data is 7K lines, which is rather small.
 Bigger size will improve the trust in the results.